Adeel-CS/learnjavascript/briefing.md

-# Async Functions always return a Promise
+# Async Along with Await Functions always return a Promise

-** In the Async you will always get a Promise Object whose value can be ** ** Seen using the then method of the Returned Promise **
+** Async and Await are used to handle Promises **

+** await is a keyword that ---can only--- be used inside an async fucntion** Now await will give the resolved value of the promise written after it!!!!!!!!!___
+---